Skip to Content

 Difference Between Cake and Brownie

+You want the fluffier mix of cakes.
 So we will need to make the brownie mix lighter and fluffier somehow.
-This means branching away from the instructions on the box and finding our own way!
+In other words, you won’t even look at the instructions on the back of the box!

-The instructions on the side of the brownie mix box are going to serve as the basis of our new cake recipe but we will take a few liberties from there.
-Let’s take a closer look.
+The instructions on the side of the brownie mix box will serve as the basis of our new cake recipe, but we will take a few liberties from there.
+Let’s take a closer look:

 The Fat

-The first thing that is noticeable when comparing brownie mix to cake mix is the quantity of fat.
-Brownie mix calls for much more fat to be added to the mix, which is one reason brownies are more dense than cakes.
+The first you’ll notice when comparing brownie mix to cake mix is the quantity of fat.
+Brownie mix calls for more fat into the mix, which is one reason brownies are more dense than cakes.

 The Eggs

-Adding eggs are going to help with the texture of the mix as well.
-Adding one more egg to your brownie mix with instantly make it less chewy and more cakey when baked.
+Adding eggs will help with the texture of the mix as well.
+Adding one more egg to your brownie mix will instantly make it less chewy and more cakey when baked.

-So get out those eggs and if your box of brownie mix says to add one egg, go ahead and add two.
-The texture is getting more cakey already!
+So get out those eggs, and if your box of brownie mix says to add one egg, go ahead and add two.
+The texture will already feel more cakey at this point.

 The Leavener

-There is probably already baking powder or baking soda (which aren’t the same thing) in the brownie mix but to make it more cake like, we are going to need to add more.
+There is probably already baking powder or baking soda (which aren’t the same thing) in the brownie mix, but to make it more cake-like, we will need to add more.
 A teaspoon of baking powder is all you will need to take the brownies up to cake height.

-Adding baking powder will make the mix rise more as it bakes and make it much fluffier than any brownie.
+Adding baking powder will make the mix rise more as it bakes.
+It’ll also make it much fluffier than any brownie (which is what you need in this case).

 Add the baking powder to the dry ingredients of the box mix and whisk it together before adding the wet ingredients.
-This will make sure you have no baking powder lumps in your batter.
+Mixing before adding wet ingredients will ensure no baking powder lumps in your batter.

 Time to Bake!

-Baking brownies and baking cake follow essentially the same rules.
-The brownie mix box will typically say to bake the brownies at a temperature around 350 degrees F for about 20 minutes.
-This holds true to our newly created cake batter as well.
+Baking brownies and baking cakes follow essentially the same rules.
+The brownie mix box often says to bake the brownies at around 350 degrees °F for about 20 minutes.
+This applies to our newly created cake batter as well.

-The best way to tell if your brownie cake is done is to do a toothpick test – stick a toothpick or knife into the center of the cake and see if it comes out cleanly, with no sticky batter attached.
+The best way to tell if your brownie cake is ready is by using the toothpick test – stick a toothpick or knife into the center of the cake and see if it comes out cleanly, with no sticky batter attached.

 What to Expect